wdhzw/personal-site/src/data/about.md

 # Intro

-I am currently a Master of Computing student at NUS.
+I am a Master of Computing student at NUS, currently works at Mind Stretcher Education as a software engineer intern and help to make education better using tech, for example, AI.

 <br>
 I received a full scholarship from the Ministry of Education (Singapore) and NUS in 2018.
 After that, I completed my bridging course at NUS in 2019 and earned my bachelor's degree with the highest distinction honors at NUS in 2023.
 I am interested in the Artificial Intelligence of Things (AIoT), Machine Learning, and Software Development.